YadukrishnanKM/ROHINI_RTOS_Project_Genrator/README.md

 pub fn CloneRepo() callconv(.C) u32
 ```

-* Clones the full Git repository to the destination path.
+* Downloads the `main` branch tarball of the repository.
-* Returns `ProjectError_t.Success` on success.
+* Returns `ProjectError_t.Success` on success or a network/file error.

 ---